UndertheCea/PBC_project/README.md

 It returns a dict with the key is the invoice_number and the value is the the winning price of the invoice number.

-> note that the date should be in the format of YYYY/MM
+> Note that the date should be in the format of YYYY/MM

 ```
 add_up_persons_monthly_cost(user_id, date)